Gimly-Blockchain/eosio-did-spec/docs/eosio-did-method-spec.md

 In this way, each EOSIO blockchain can have significantly different rules while staying protocol compatible at the peer to peer network layer.

 Account creation and updates to account permissions (keys and delegates) are part of the rules defined through smart contracts.
 This means that different EOSIO chains will have different [DID method operations](https://w3c.github.io/did-core/#method-operations) (Create, Read, Update, Deactivate).

-To achive Design goal #1, the EOSIO DID method specification specifies that DID implementations should be generic and provide the default EOSIO method operation CRUD features while also allowing these to be customised (through a constructor or options parameters in function calls).
+To achive Design goal #1, the EOSIO DID method specification implementation SHOULD be generic and provide the default EOSIO method operation CRUD features while also allowing these to be customised by consumers of the implementation (through a constructor or options parameters in function calls).
+"Implementation" and "consumers" of this implementation will be the terminology used to explain how this design goal is achieved.

 More information:
 - [EOSIO Consensus Protocol](https://developers.eos.io/welcome/latest/protocol-guides/consensus_protocol